-WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO SUCCESSFUL ADULT SECOND LANGUAGE LEARNING?
+WHAT ARE THE SET OF FACTORS THAT CONTRIBUTE TO PROFICIENT ADULT SECOND LANGUAGE LEARNING?

 Adult second language learning is arguably one of the most challenging and complex tasks for the adult mind.
 Indeed, adult learners often struggle when learning a second language, resulting in a great deal of variability in their learning outcomes, with some learners reaching favorable milestones in their second language learning experience while some others learners do not.
 Explaining the varying success in adult second language learning constitutes one of my main areas of interest.
 In my work, I investigate the role that learner-internal and learner-external factors play in adult second language development (specifically for grammar learning), as well as how those individual factors interact to achieve proficient bilingualism.